shangyuj/2200-messed-up/index.md

 ## Major Assignment 1 and Midterm Exam
 [Major Assignment 1](https://canvas.iastate.edu/courses/118016/assignments/2490074) is a preview of Midterm Exam.
 (Midterm is just [Major Assignment 1](https://canvas.iastate.edu/courses/118016/assignments/2490074) with new phrases).

+[Major Assignment 1](https://canvas.iastate.edu/courses/118016/assignments/2490074) is due on March 25th.
+It is worth 5% of the final grade.
+You can come to the classroom to work together on this assignment on March 13 or March 25 (the review sessions).

+Midterm exam will take place on March 27.
+It will be open-book.

 ## 3/13 Review Session